Revocation of the special status of Jammu and Kashmir: Opposition

-The most recent Chief Minister of Jammu and Kashmir, Mehbooba Mufti called it the "blackest day of Indian democracy".
+Former Chief Minister of Jammu and Kashmir, Mehbooba Mufti called it the "blackest day of Indian democracy".
 She felt that the Indian Parliament snatched away everything from the people of Jammu and Kashmir.
 In a tweet on 4 August 2019, she said that the decision of Jammu and Kashmir leadership to reject two-nation theory in 1947 and align with India had backfired.

 Former chief minister Omar Abdullah called the government's move on the Article 370 "unilateral and shocking".
 He deemed it a "total betrayal of the trust that the people of Jammu and Kashmir had reposed in India when the state acceded to it in 1947".

 Asgar Ali Karbalai, former Chief Executive Councillor of Kargil's Hill Development Council, said people in Kargil considered any division of the state on the grounds of "religion, language or region" as undemocratic.
 Certain religious and political organisations in Kargil, including the Imam Khomeini Memorial Trust, condemned the Indian government for acting "without the consent from the people" and called for a general strike in the Kargil district.

 Kashmiri politician Shah Faesal denounced the move, saying that "This is being seen as the biggest betrayal by the Indian state in last 70 years.
 It was not possible to reach Omar Abdullah, Mehbooba Mufti, Sajjad Gani Lone or send a message to them.
 In other districts, curfew is all the more strict.
 You can say that the entire eight-million population has been incarcerated like never before," and in an interview with The Guardian, described that the revocation of Jammu and Kashmir's special status was "an insult to the dignity of the people.
 My belief is that it will have immediate and long-term consequences.
 We will see ground mobilisation in the coming days and in the long run you will have sentiment of alienation going further and [it will] erupt.
 The common refrain is that everything has finished.
 Everything has been snatched from us.
 These are the common lines on every Kashmiri's lips these days.
 We have no choice left but to resist."
 Faesal was apparently detained by Indian security forces on 14 August 2019, leading to a statement by over 100 people associated with Harvard University (his alma mater) condemning the detention and calling for the release of Faesal and other Kashmiri leaders.